Pauliusz15/ba-it-challenge-task-3/README.md

-# ba-it-challenge-task-3
+# Third task of BA IT Challenge

-Database model of a library
+## Database model of a library